vkayy/vkinematics/README.md

 - `FRAMERATE_LIMIT`: The maximum framerate.
 - `THREAD_COUNT`: The number of threads used (experiment with this, see what works best for you).

+For the `COLLISION_RESOLVER` parameter, there are three options:
+- 0: Multithreaded and optimised with uniform collision grid spatial partitioning.
+- 1: Single-threaded and optimised with uniform collision grid spatial partitioning.
+- 2: Single-threaded and brute force collision resolution.
+- Any other invalid option will default to multithreading.

-Note that the default `SPAWN_POSITION` is the centre of the window, but this can be modified also.
+Also, not that the default `SPAWN_POSITION` is the centre of the window, but this can be modified also (ensure this is in terms of `WINDOW_WIDTH` and `WINDOW_HEIGHT`, as your objects may spawn out of bounds).